 - Whiplash: The snapping of the head, back or neck can cause serious injuries that make it hard to function for months.

-- Herniated disks: Back injuries are often complex.
+- Herniated disks: Back and spinal cord injuries are often complex.
 In this case, the spinal discs rub against nerves, causing extreme pain, numbness, tingling or weakness.

 It is best to check any lingering or new pain